ckeil0689/treeview3/README.md

 DOWNLOAD
 ========

-The latest TreeView 3.0 can be downloaded from:
+The Alpha 2 version of TreeView 3.0 can be downloaded from:

 <https://bitbucket.org/TreeView3Dev/treeview3/downloads/tv3_alpha02_final.jar>

+The Alpha 3 version of Treeview 3.0: coming soon.